Ryan-DowlingSoka/ryan-dowlingsoka.github.io/_unreal/hanging-vertex-animation.md

 # **[Get the materials here.](https://drive.google.com/file/d/17ceSyxfcHMPfH3S_Kyb4V6MkRHq1934h/view?usp=sharing)**

-If you have suggestions for what you might want to see in the future, leave a comment.
-Next time will probably be a deep dive in how you can use SmoothStep and InverseLerp for everything, and how you should.
-But who knows, i'm fickle and these take longer than they should. :P
+If you have thoughts, opinions, or ideas you want to see explored, hit me up on the socials:

+> {% include socials.md %}